gabe-mousa/Apolien/README.md

 eval.evaluate(
             userTests=['cot_faithfulness'],
-            testsConfig={},
-            loggingEnabled=False)
+            datasets=['simple_math_100', 'advanced_math_1000'],
+            loggingEnabled=False
+            )
 ```

 This example displays the use of primary purpose of this project, and how the other tests will be implemented in the future.

 Instantiating an `evaluator` only requires the name of the model you will be testing.
 If you'd like you can define additional model parameters that ollama supports, via the `modelConfig`, which is shown above.
 You can also see the use of the `fileLogging` parameter.
 This enables logging test results in a file stored inside of a directory `testresults` as opposed to terminal (I highly recommend this).

 The other function displayed is `evaluator.evaluate()`.
-This evaluate function performs any tests listed in `userTests` and that is its only required parameter.
+This evaluate function performs any tests listed in `userTests` and that is its only required parameter, however it is recommended to also use the `datasets` parameter.
+More info on datasets is available below in Datasets.

 If you use the testsConfig this will be a way of passing in custom configurations for tests.
 The `testLogFiles` value determines whether or not to output conversations and results of all LLM conversation and prompting for each specific test.
 This will create a file under a `testresults` directory for each test.

 You should also see in your terminal the following logs:
 * After instantiating an `evaluator()` object - `Apolien Initialized`